doplab/soar-tp/week5/README.md

         return cipher(message);
     }
 ```
-Now, if you re-run the tests, you will observe that now 100% of the unit tests are now executed successfully.
+Now, if you re-run the tests, you will observe that 100% of the unit tests are executed successfully.

 ### Write additional tests
 In this exercise, you have to write 4 additional tests: